espressif/esp-sr/wake_words_engine/ESP_Wake_Words_Customization.md

 		- Test the performance of the **Acoustic Echo Cancellation** algorithm
 		- Test the performance of the **Speech Enhancement** algorithm

-3. After you hardware design, it's advised to **send** 1 or 2 pieces of your hardware, so we can optimize its performance for wake words detection on a whole product level.
+3. After your hardware design, it's advised to **send** 1 or 2 pieces of your hardware, so we can optimize its performance for wake word detection on a whole product level.